 By Peter J. Pitts

-Peter J. Pitts, a former FDA Associate Commissioner, is President of the Center for Medicine in the Public Interest and a Visiting Professor at the University of Paris Descartes Medical School.
+Peter J. Pitts is a former FDA Associate Commissioner and is president of the Center for Medicine in the Public Interest.